android10/Kotlin-Everywhere/mobile/README.md

-# KMM - Android and iOS
+# KMM - Android and iOS - WIP

 **Kotlin Multiplatform Mobile:** this part includes a shared codebase (logic) that both iOS and Android projects are including.